Trust-fund tax

 A trust-fund tax is any type of tax in which the person or entity who is liable for the tax obtains it by collecting it from another party and holding the tax until paid to the particular government to which it is owed.

-For example a merchant collecting sales tax or an employer collecting payroll tax.
+For example, a merchant collecting sales tax or an employer collecting payroll tax.
 The party collecting the tax is presumed to hold it in trust for the benefit of the government to whom it is due.
 They become liable for payment of the tax.
 A trust-fund tax is a type of tax or debt where (absent a personal guarantee) the management or responsible employees of a corporation or other entity with limited liability can be held personally liable for its non-payment.

 Trust-fund taxes include fuel taxes, sales taxes, excise taxes, and certain payroll taxes.
 Generally, any tax required to be withheld from an employee's paycheck (or required to be matched by the employer and additionally paid) for which the employee is liable for (or employer, for matching contributions), such as the employee (and employer) portion of the United States Social Security and Medicare taxes, and any tax a merchant is required to collect from a customer, can be considered trust-fund taxes.

+The excise tax on general aviation, to fund airports, is a trust-fund tax.